redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 Type of item that contains corruption instructions generated from a corruption engine.

+A BlastLayer is usually encapsulated within a StashKey and can be manipulated using the BlastEditor or by merging multiple BlastLayers in the Glitch Harvester's Stockpile Manager.
+It can also be appended to another Savestate by using the Inject function of the Glitch Harvester.

-BlastLayers that are ran from the Stockpile Player or the Glitch Harvester can be deactivated and reactivated on the fly (if applicable).
+BlastLayers that are ran from the Stockpile Player or from the Glitch Harvester can be deactivated and reactivated on the fly \(if applicable\).

 ##### StashKey

-Type of item that contains information about a game, its game state and an attached BlastLayer.
+Type of item that contains information about a game, its game state and an attached BlastLayer \(Corruption instructions\).

 Corrupting using the Glitch Harvester generates StashKeys in the Stash History.
 They can later be manipulated and/or added to a Stockpile.